 This body of work attempts to examine mankind’s enduring love affair with the moon.
 Encompassing various elements, including both new works and previous pieces appropriated and re-worked into new incarnations, this project studies the moon by capturing and presenting its rhythms, movement and cycle using photography and sculpture.

 Our nearest celestial neighbour is laden with myth and legend, provoking a universal fascination throughout history.
 With an abundance of natural rare resources this fascination is due to turn into exploitation in the not too distant future, with many nations rushing ahead with their respective lunar tourism programmes, and lunar mining operations nearing reality.
 Mine however, is an appreciation of the beauty of our lunar cousin from afar.

-A recent addition to this ever expanding body of work is a small sculpture made from black card.
+Another piece in this small body of work is a table-top sized sculpture made from black card.
 The Moon Is Mine, 2014 resembles CCTV cameras stacked one on top of the other, however the camera’s lenses have been replaced by an illuminated image of the moon as it crosses the night sky.